 Educational Ambassadors Sought

-The ASA Committee on International Relations in Statistics is seeking qualified nationals from Ukraine, Democratic Republic of Congo, Uganda,
+The American Statistical Association (ASA) Committee on International Relations in Statistics (CIRS) is seeking qualified nationals from Rwanda,

-In 2020, the ASA will select two educational ambassadors to receive funding to attend the Joint Statistical Meetings and take one or more continuing education (CE) courses in an emerging area of research.
+In 2023, the ASA will select one Educational Ambassador to receive funding to attend the Joint Statistical Meetings and take one or more continuing education (CE) courses in an emerging area of research.
 The ambassadors will then return to disseminate

 the subject matter in their home country and/or region.